tidepool-org/development/README.md

 ### Linking A Package With Tilt Config

-Next, you need to set the linked package's `active` value to `true` in your `local/Tiltconfig.yaml` file.
+Next, you need to set the linked package's `enabled` value to `true` in your `local/Tiltconfig.yaml` file.

 You will also need to ensure that the `blip.deployment.image` and `blip.hostPath` values are uncommented